-- substitution of any appearance of the local account in the Kerio Control configuration (in traffic rules, URL rules, FTP rules, etc.) by a corresponding account from the directory service domain, - removal of the account from the local user database.
+- substitution of any appearance of the local account in the Kerio Control configuration (in traffic rules, URL rules, FTP rules, etc.) by a corresponding account from the directory service domain, - combination of local and domain account rights, - removal of the account from the local user database.